Sir John Tufton, 1st Baronet

-Sir John Tufton (died 1624) was an English landowner.
+Sir John Tufton, 1st Baronet (died 1624) was an English landowner.

 Career and family

 He was the son of John Tufton and Mary Baker, a daughter of Sir John Baker.
 His family home was at Hothfield in Kent.

 He twice served as Sheriff of Kent, was knighted in 1603, and made a baronet in 1611.

 His first wife was Olympia Blower, a daughter of Christopher Blower of Sileham and Bloor's Place, Rainham.
 Their children included: